 Linda grabbed her head again into her palms and again into an effort of bringing back memories, she dropped her chin for few seconds…

 -Yes, now I remember!
-It is so clear: while we were speaking English to the old man and he was speaking Turkish back to us, this young gentleman stopped by and offered to help.
+It is so clear: while we were speaking English to the old man and he was speaking Armenian back to us, this young gentleman stopped by and offered to help.
 He was a student at…which American University?

 -Exactly!
 I remember that I was shocked that he was able to learn the language our Lord spoke!

 -Yes.
 He told us that the master pot maker wanted to write something on the pot so we can remember the day.
 We told him that we just got married.
-And then he told us: “The old man will bring the pot to you tomorrow morning before you leave”.
+And then the young gentleman told us: “The old man will bring the pot to you tomorrow morning before you leave”.
 Next morning, I was the first one at the Reception down stairs – you were still up in the room.

 The pot maker was waiting for me.
-I paid him and he was gone saying something in Turkish.
+I paid him and he was gone saying something in Armenian.
 Receptionist told me: “He said: may Good God bless you and your family”.
 I looked at the old man trying to say something, but he was gone.
 He disappeared so fast, that I didn’t even have the time to thank him.
 In the meantime, the coldness of the pot and the cups, made me shift my attention to them.
 I had never seen something so astonishing, so unique and so burlesque as these coffee recipients.
-The red color of the outer skin and the interior made into a fish scales type of hammer making, made me just drop on a couch at the Reception and look at them without saying a word…I was still waiting for you to come down.
+The red color of the outer skin and the interior made into a fish scales type, made me just drop on a couch at the Reception and look at them without saying a word…I was still waiting for you to come down.

 -Yes, I came down and you were still in a transcendent state of mind.

 -I was.
 I had never seen this sort of craftsmanship in my life!